lowcomote/Testing4DSLs/README.md

 4. An empty workspace will be shown.
 Here you should import the projects you want using `Import projects` option shown in the Project Explorer or by following: File -> Import -> Existing Projects into Workspace -> Select Root Directory (browse to the your intended directory) -> Select Folder -> Finish.
 The rest of the usage steps are explained for each tool separately in their specific README files.

+## Acknowledgment
+This work has received funding from the [EU H2020 research project Lowcomote](https://www.lowcomote.eu/), under the Marie Sk\l{}odowska Curie grant agreement No 813884.